Improving Your Communication Skills After Substance Abuse Treatment

 A lot will be left up to you after completing substance abuse treatment.
 After substance abuse treatment, you are likely no longer in the constant care of others who are ensuring that your health and well-being are being monitored.
 It is now your responsibility to begin to build structure in your sober life.

-One of the most important factors to include in that plan is improving your communication skills.
+One of the most important factors to include in that plan to stay sober is improving your communication skills.
 This can help you to repair relationships strained during your substance abuse, build new relationships, and help you maintain your sobriety after substance abuse treatment.

 Ways to Improve Your Communication Skills